Sp0k/gabsavard-redesign/README.md

 - src/components/: Reusable components used throughout the site.
 - src/layouts/: Layout components to structure different pages.
 - src/pages/: Page components for different routes.
+- src/styles/: Global style used when tailwind cannot be used.

 ## License